Star Castle, Isles of Scilly: History

 The Star Castle was built in 1593 by the Surveyor of the Royal Works and mapmaker Robert Adams, under the direction of Francis Godolphin, Captain of the Scilly Isles, following the Spanish Armada of 1588.
 Fearing another Spanish invasion, in May 1593 Queen Elizabeth I ordered the construction of a fort and two sconces as a lookout for any intruder ships.

 In 1740 Master Gunner Abraham Tovey transformed the Garrison building walls with gun batteries, including Colonel Boscawen's Battery, in a circular shape following the coast line of The Hoe.
 In the 18th century it was garrisoned by troops from the Corps of Invalids.

-Star Castle was one of six English castles identified by English Heritage in September 2022 as being at risk of destruction due to coastal erosion worsened by global warming.
-In addition to rising sea levels and more frequent storms, the shape of the garrison walls of Star Castle themselves inadvertenly exacerbate the strength of tidal wavesby creating 'pinch points'and worsen tidal erosion.
-In response, English Heritage launched a fundraising campaign to protect and strengthen Star Castle (and the five other at-risk sites).

-Present usage

-Star Castle is now a 4-star hotel.
-American mystery writer Aaron Elkins set his 2006 novel Unnatural Selection in and around the Castle.
+Star Castle is now a hotel.